Makitbetter/learngit/readme.txt

-git is a teat
+uggao is hen kuai :t is a teat
-test2